sudomesh/node-whisperer-program/questions/README.md

 ##### What is a subnet mask?

 #### On Linux, what are the components of a route in a routing table?
+##### Why does a route include a gateway address *and* and an interface if an interface already has an associated ip address?

 @wwwhtml can you clarify the next two questions a bit?
 I couldn't figure out how to phrase.